 This is a small personal library held by Professor Dean Rusk while a member of the faculty.
 Many of the items are inscribed by the author including Henry Kissinger.
-Dean Rusk, former U.S. Secretary of State, is the namesake of the Dean Rusk Center for International, Comparative, and Graduate Legal Studies.
+Dean Rusk, former U.S. Secretary of State, is the namesake of the Dean Rusk International Law Center.

 This collection includes the personal papers of former faculty members.
 The materials most often include notes and research materials used in writing books and scholarly articles.
 Many law faculty members have historical and political significance at the state and national levels.
 Their materials may be housed at the Hargrett Rare Book and Manuscript Library or the Richard B. Russell Library for Political Research and Studies.